spwilson25428/NLP_workshop/README.md

-# NLP_workshop
-SP NLP workshop 20210309
+# NLP workshop
+by SP School of Computing
+Strictly used for internal purpose in Singapore Polytechnic.
+Do not disclose!